Flexible Devices Group

 Dipl.-Ing.
 Florian Glauche

 Florian Glauche completed his diploma in nanotechnology at TUBAF in August 2023.
 Through his academic training, he acquired in-depth knowledge in the development and characterization of functional micro- and nanostructures as well as expertise in the structuring of biocompatible polymers such as parylene using thermoforming processes for flexible electronics.
-In September 2023, he began his industrial doctorate on the production of flexible, adhesive and functional microstructures in the "Flexible Components" working group at TUBAF in collaboration with the Fraunhofer Institute for Electronic Nanosystems ENAS in Chemnitz.
+In September 2023, he began his industrial doctorate on the fabrication of flexible, adhesive and functional microstructures in the "Flexible Devices" working group at TUBAF in collaboration with the Fraunhofer Institute for Electronic Nano Systems ENAS in Chemnitz.

-This project is funded as part of an industrial doctorate by the European Social Fund Plus (ESF Plus) or the Free State of Saxony and the Fraunhofer Institute for Electronic Nanosystems ENAS in the funding period from 2023 to 2027.
+This project is funded as part of an industrial doctorate by the European Social Fund Plus (ESF Plus) and the Free State of Saxony, respectively, as well as the Fraunhofer Institute for Electronic Nano Systems ENAS in the funding period from 2023 to 2027.

 E-mail: florian [dot] glauche [at] doktorand [dot] tu-freiberg [dot] de